 Early morning, town asleep.
 A woman in a white silk dress, high heels, hair floating in the wind walks lightly down the empty streets of the town.
 There’s a fresh baguette in her hand and a clutch in the other.
-Each step synchronized with breathing, taking in the scent of blooming flowers and that lovely smell of freshly baked bread.
-By the time she’s by the lakeside and all the boats, she gets the boat keys out from the clutch, swiftly taking the baguette under shoulder – softly, not to ruin the crunchy part.
+Each step synchronized with breathing, taking in the scent of the blooming flowers and that lovely smell of freshly baked bread.
+By the time she gets to the lakeside and all the boats, she gets the boat keys out from the clutch, swiftly taking the baguette under shoulder – softly, not to ruin the crunchy part.
 Her look is determined – it finds her boat.
 The boat is nothing too much – a classic wood boat of the lake, given to her by her husband – a class for a class.
 It’s right there, in the sun.
 She boards, walks to the wheel, turns the engine on, in tune with the sound of a sudden weave hitting the side of the boat.
 Baguette and the clutch get the passenger’s seat.
 Wind touches her face, she closes her eyes for a moment.
-This time – she remains standing by the wheel.
-She will take a slightly different route unto the lake.
+She remains standing by the wheel.
+She will take a slightly different route to the lake this time.
 A silent smile, a feeling of being content and happy, as she puts the speed to high and drives off.

 The statues of Villa Balbianello have been accompanying such women for more than 230 years, watching their backs so they can calmly cross the lake and head their way home.